RAKWireless/quectel-CM-for-rpi/README.md

       $ cd ~/quectel-CM-for-rpi
       $ sudo ./install.sh

-step 4: If you want rak2013 to dial automatically after the Raspberry Pi starts, please enter the "sudo systemctl enable qmi_connect.service" command after the installation is complete.
+step 4: If you want rak2013/rak8213 to dial automatically after the Raspberry Pi starts, please enter the "sudo systemctl enable qmi_connect.service" command after the installation is complete.

 ##	Other

-When rak2013 dials successfully, all internet access will go through rak2013.
+When lte module dials successfully, all internet access will go through lte module.

 You can view some other function descriptions in the advanced directory.